-- The accounting standards adopted for preparing the operating and consolidated financial statements for 2016; - Checks on administrative-accounting procedures pursuant to the provisions of Law no. 262/05; - The key issues raised by the external audit and the audit firm's letter of suggestions for FY 2016; - The regular accounting statements (annual, semi-annual, quarterly) and associated financial and operational performance, as well as updates to the budget; - The Internal Financial Disclosure Control System (SCIIF) Report by the Executive in charge of preparing the corporate accounting documents for FY 2016 and for the first half of 2017.
+- The accounting standards adopted for preparing the operating and consolidated financial statements for 2017; - The checks on administrative-accounting procedures pursuant to the provisions of Law no. 262/05; - The key issues raised by the external audit and the audit firm's letter of suggestions for FY 2017; - The regular accounting statements (annual, semi-annual, quarterly) and associated financial and operational performance; - The Internal Financial Disclosure Control System (SCIIF) Report by the Executive in charge of preparing it.

-The Committee also issued favourable opinions on:
+The Committee also expressed a favourable opinion on the following: